Overview

 1. Simple unsubscribe process

-1. Lower spam rates
+1. Lower spam complaint rates

 1. Email authentication

 Most email marketers among us will be familiar with these acronyms.
 These three terms have long been the standards for email security, but sometimes we forget just how important they are.
-A quick refresh
+A quick refresh:

 Quick tips & tricks